vuejs/v2.vuejs.org/src/v2/guide/migration-vue-router.md

 }, '#app')
 ```

-You'll just pass a router property to a Vue instance:
+You pass a router property to a Vue instance:

 ``` js
 new Vue({